-A baseline should be documented and controlled.
+A project baseline should be documented and controlled.
 It should not be changed without following formal change control procedures, such as using a change request form and following a documented change approval process.
-Changing a baseline frequently will make it difficult to use as a measurement for progress.
+Changing a project baseline frequently will make it difficult to use as a measurement for progress.
 The baseline may even become meaningless.
-However, when a significant project change occurs, a project may be re-baselined.
+However, when a significant change occurs, a project may be re-baselined.

 This means you’re issuing a new, updated baseline to measure against.
 If this happens, it’s recommended practice to save the old baseline first.
 Then create the new one as a new plan, so you do not lose that historical data.

 Benefits of a project baseline

 - Improved estimates.
 The ability to measure your actual cost, schedule, or scope against a baseline can help provide insight into where a project under- or over-performed.
 This knowledge can then be used to improve future project plans and estimates.

 - Better performance assessments: As mentioned above, a baseline provides a standard to measure a project’s progress.
 Without one, it is difficult to compare how a project is performing.

 - Calculating earned value.
-Earned Value (EV) allows you to compare actual performance against plan.
+Earned value (EV) allows you to compare actual performance against plan.
 But, it’s more than a simple performance assessment tool.
 It also enables you to analyze project trends and forecast whether a project is expected to run into problems in the future.
-We go into Earned Value much more in depth here.
+Read more about the benefits of EV management.

 Problems caused by not having a project baseline

 - Inadequate resourcing.
 If you don’t have a planned schedule, you may not know which resources you will need when.

 - Schedule delays (due to mistimed procurement, material delivery, etc.): Without knowing when you need material, it’s difficult to ensure it’s ordered on time, especially if it’s something that needs to be ordered weeks or months in advance.

 - Issues with quality management: An unclear scope baseline can result in substandard quality.
 For example, if you know paint is needed, but not what color or thickness, the outcome may not meet the customer’s quality standards.